SGDInstitute/apollo/content/collections/pages/sgdinstitute/2020-trans-abolitionist-vision.md

     type: content
     enabled: true
   -
+    id: Aw5p1DBO
     bard:
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'On November 10, 2020, the Midwest Institute for Sexuality and Gender Diversity and the University of Minnesota Duluth''s '
+            text: "On November 10, 2020, the Midwest Institute for Sexuality and Gender Diversity and the University of Minnesota Duluth's "
           -
             type: text
             marks: